ServiceNow/azimuth/docs/docs/user-guide/index.md

 !!! info

     Azimuth can be launched without any pipelines.
-All the information related to the pipelines (prediction, behavioral testing and so on) will not be available in all screens.
+All the information related to the pipelines (prediction, behavioral testing and so on) will then be unavailable on all screens.
 It can also be launched with multiple pipelines.
 Use the dropdown in the top banner to switch between pipelines.